Barry Williams (actor)

 Barry William Blenkhorn (born September 30, 1954), better known by his stage name Barry Williams, is an American actor.
-He is best known for his role as the eldest of the Brady sons, Greg Brady, on the ABC television series The Brady Bunch (1969–1974), a role he reprised in several sequels and spin-offs.
+He is known for his role as the eldest of the Brady sons, Greg Brady, on the ABC television series The Brady Bunch (1969–1974), a role he reprised in several sequels and spin-offs including the animated series The Brady Kids (1972–1973), the variety series The Brady Bunch Hour (1976–1977) and the television films The Brady Girls Get Married (1981) and A Very Brady Christmas (1988) and the reality television series A Very Brady Renovation (2019).

+He made his Broadway debut in the musical Romance/Romance in 1988.
+He acted in the films Wild in the Streets (1968) and The Brady Bunch Movie (1995).
+Williams acted in shows such as Marcus Welby, M.D., Mission: Impossible, Murder, She Wrote, Full House, That 70s Show, and Scrubs.
+In 2022, he appeared on The Masked Singer, and appeared on season 32 of the ABC reality competition series Dancing with the Stars in 2023.

-Early life and career
+Early life

 Williams, the youngest of three boys, was born in 1954 in Santa Monica, California, to Doris May Moore and Canadian-born Frank Millar Blenkhorn, of English, Scottish, and German ancestry.
 Barry and siblings Craig and Scott Blenkhorn grew up in Pacific Palisades, California, where actor Peter Graves was a neighbor.

+Career
-Williams decided, as a child, that he wanted to be an actor, and in 1967 he made his television debut in a "Christmas" episode of Dragnet 1967.

-Williams continued to be cast in guest roles on other TV series including Adam-12, The Invaders, That Girl, Mission: Impossible, The Mod Squad, Here Come the Brides, Gomer Pyle, U.S.M.C., and Bartleby, the Scrivener before being cast in 1969 as Greg Brady on The Brady Bunch.
+Williams decided as a child that he wanted to be an actor, and in 1967 he made his television debut in a Christmas episode of Dragnet 1967.
+Williams continued to be cast in guest roles on other TV series including Adam-12, The Invaders, That Girl, Mission: Impossible, The Mod Squad, Here Come the Brides, Gomer Pyle, U.S.M.C., Marcus Welby, M.D., and Bartleby, the Scrivener before being cast in 1969 as eldest son Greg Brady on The Brady Bunch.
+He was also the voice of Greg in the first season of the ABC Saturday morning cartoon The Brady Kids (1972–73).

-Later career

-Following the cancellation of The Brady Bunch in 1974, Williams continued to appear in guest roles on television, and became involved in musical theater, touring with productions such as Grease, The Sound of Music, Pippin, and West Side Story.
+Following The Brady Bunch's cancellation in 1974, Williams continued to appear in guest roles on television, and became involved in musical theater, touring with productions such as Grease, The Sound of Music, Pippin, and West Side Story.

 In 1988, Williams appeared on Broadway in the musical Romance/Romance with Tony Award-nominee Alison Fraser.
 Williams took over the lead male role of "Alfred/Sam" when Scott Bakula left the production.
 Years later, Williams was able to capitalize on being typecast as Greg Brady.
-Amid a procession of appearances in TV and movies that played up his famous teen role, he ended up landing a role that was a departure from the Brady image.
+Amid a procession of appearances in TV and films that played up his famous teen role, he ended up landing a role that was a departure from the Brady image.
 He was tapped to play English con man Hannibal in 1984, who conspired with Holly Sutton Scorpio (Emma Samms) on the top-rated General Hospital.